Win your way to APT Manila Classic 2025 | Over 120 seats to be won | $50,000 Main Event bonus for Natural8 Qualifiers only

 Range Considerations

 Whatever went down before and on the flop will naturally shape this.
 Regardless of your perceived range looks, this will help you decide what to do on the turn.
 Any action you take on the turn that is inconsistent with your story will activate alarm bells with your opponent.
+So, consider a check call if it fits your story.

 Bet Sizing